5 Key Financial Ratios and How to Use Them?

 Return on Assets (ROA)

-ROA measures the profitability of your business against the total assets the capital that you invested in the company assets is generating desired profits for your business.
-A lower ROA shows your investment in the assets is not profitable enough.
+ROA measures the profitability of your business in relation to its total assets.
+It determines whether the capital invested in your company’s assets is generating desired profits for your business.
+A lower ROA indicates a non-profitable investment in assets.

 Return on Assets = Net income / Total Assets